skip to content

 4. Duplicate Page Content

-Duplicate Page content can only compete with each other on your website, and the search engine will give results for only one page instead of all of them.
+Duplicate page content can only compete with each other on your website, and the search engine will give results for only one page instead of all of them.
 To resolve this error, avoid using the same metadata for more than one web page.
 Use some online tools to identify any duplicate data that can be edited.

 5. Expiring Domain Name